Back to the Landlord Control Center Free tool, nothing saved and nothing sent

 New weekly rent

-Annual rent (before)
+Annual rent before

-Annual rent (after)
+Annual rent after

-Extra income per year
+Extra income a year